wyfo/apischema/docs/de_serialization.md

 ### Allowed types

-In some case, e.g. a MessagePack load with raw bytes inside, some data will have other type than JSON primitive ones.
+In some case, e.g. MessagePack loading with raw bytes inside, some data will have other type than JSON primitive ones.
 These types can be allowed using `allowed_types` parameter; it must be collection of classes, or a predicate.

 Only non JSON primitive classes can be allowed, because *apischema* relies on a type check with `isinstance` to skip deserialization.
 That exclude `NewType` but also `TypeDict`.